Carving model-free inference: Acknowledgements

 \section{Acknowledgements}

-S.P. would like to thank Jonathan Taylor for his generous help in introducing her to the problems on validity of asymptotic conditional inference.
-The author is indebted to Liza Levina and Xuming He for reading an initial draft of this paper and providing insightful comments on it.
+S.P. acknowledges support in part by NSF grants DMS 1951980 and DMS 2113342.
+S.P. would like to thank Jonathan Taylor, Liza Levina and Xuming He for their generous help in early stages of this paper.
+S.P. would also like to thank two anonymous referees for providing several insightful comments on an initial draft of the paper.